EasyScience/EasyReflectometryApp/README.md

 **easyReflectometry** allows simulation of reflectometry profiles based on layered structures and the refinements of the structural parameters.
 For refinement, the program uses a number of fitting engines (minimizers).

-**easyReflectometry** offers a graphical user interface for the analysis of reflectometry data, build on _external_ reflectometry packages such as [refnx](https://refnx.readthedocs.io/en/latest/).
+**easyReflectometry** offers a graphical user interface for the analysis of reflectometry data, built on _external_ reflectometry packages such as [refnx](https://refnx.readthedocs.io/en/latest/) and [bornagain](https://www.bornagainproject.org).
 This allows **easyReflectometry** to cover different functionality aspects within a signle, intuitive, and user-friendly interface.
 The reflectomety packages are included with the installation so there is no need to download andn compile any additional components.